delhatch/Pure_Mandel/README.md

 12 engines -> 13.56 frames per second

-Note: This compares favorably to a pure NIOS II soft-core processor running at 50 MHz that takes over 12 minutes to calculate a single frame.(!)
+Note: This compares very favorably to a pure NIOS II soft-core processor running at 50 MHz that takes over 12 minutes to calculate a single frame.(!)

 ** Improvements